starkube/timekube/README.md

 **I2C pull-ups** — 2.2kΩ pull-up resistors on SDA/SCL are required.
 Without them the LCD behaves erratically.

 **Power** — The TimeKube draws ~300 mA.
-The power supply includes a 9V battery snap connector, but a standard alkaline 9V will not last long — use a **lithium 9V battery**.
+The power supply includes a 9V battery snap connector, but a standard alkaline 9V will not support the current — use a **lithium 9V battery**.
+A new lithium 9V will power the unit for ~4 hrs.

 **Debugging** — Many timing-dependent functions are difficult to observe in real time.
 An inexpensive Wyze cam pointed at the display was invaluable for unattended verification — battery life, sync events, and scheduled audio playback could all be confirmed by reviewing the recording afterward.